 This is huge.
 Don’t ask what you can do for me.
 I was talking with a young gal I know and after a serious health diagnoses she mentioned that people always asked what they could do.
 She was very vocal.
 “Come and make me supper.
 Clean my house” It pissed her off.
 And worse than that is when people say “Let me know if you need anything.”
 “Let me know what I can do to help.”
 So something bad happens.
 Our lives suck and now you want me to call everyone and say I really need some help.
 Please drive my kids to school for a week.
 Please bring my family supper tonight because I am in pain and just can’t do it.
 You want me to beg for help?
 Platitudes.
 Just stop.
 They are meaningless.
 Either help me or don’t.
 But don’t do the bare minimum and expect a pat on the back.
 Like my husband used to say when I was pleased with something I had done that was really not that great.
 “Take an extra atta boy out of petty cash.”

 Okay, this is petty… I walk while I golf.
 Sometimes there is quite a distance between holes.
 I am often asked if I want a ride from someone in a cart.
 Here’s the thing.
 I am walking for over four hours.
 That’s how long it takes for a game of golf.
 I’m pretty sure I can handle the 5 minutes it takes to get to the next tee box.
 I have a lot of golf pet peeves.
-I am not keen in people but plating music while golfing with me.
-I don’t say anything but I don’t like it.
+I am not keen on people playing music while golfing with me.
+I don’t say anything, but I don’t like it.
 Unless they play country.
 Then all bets are off.
-Either turn it off or we will never gold together again.
+Either turn it off or we will never golf together again.
 Oh, and little cute games people play while golfing?
 I hate that.
 Golf is the game.
 Just play that.